top of page

 Most yoga classes today are offered on a ‘drop-in’ basis.
 While this option caters to the current culture of FOMO and offers a wealth of variety - is it really in the best interest of yoga students?

-Yoga is a practice that offers a wealth of benefits such as being an antidote to stress, improving sleep patterns while increasing strength and mobility are just the beginning!
+Yoga is a practice that offers a multitude of benefits such as being an antidote to stress, improving sleep patterns while increasing strength and mobility are just some!
 Published research supports that these benefits are the result of consistent practice over a sustained period of time, noting that research participants are not drop-in practitioners, but those committed to a consistent practice usually offered as a series of yoga classes.

 It's worth mentioning that while most people who consider themselves yoga practitioners, many of those same folks have actually never given themselves the chance to experience the benefit of a committed practice under the guidance of the same teacher over a set period of time.